179 349

 Abstract

-Background: Parkinson’s disease (PD) is a common and costly progressive neurodegenerative disease of unclear etiology.
+Background Parkinson's disease (PD) is a common and costly progressive neurodegenerative disease of unclear etiology.
 A disease-modifying approach that can directly stop or slow its progression remains a major unmet need in the treatment of PD.
 A clinical pharmacology-based drug repositioning strategy is a useful approach for identifying new drugs for PD.
-Methods: We analyzed claims data obtained from the National Health Insurance Service (NHIS), which covers a significant portion of the South Korean population, to investigate the association between antihistamines, a class of drugs commonly used to treat allergic symptoms by blocking H1 receptor, and PD in a real-world setting.
-Additionally, we validated this model using various animal models of PD such as the 6-hydroxydopmaine (6-OHDA), α-synuclein preformed fibrils (PFF) injection, and Caenorhabditis elegans (C. elegans) models.
+Methods We analyzed claims data obtained from the National Health Insurance Service (NHIS), which covers a significant portion of the South Korean population, to investigate the association between antihistamines, a class of drugs commonly used to treat allergic symptoms by blocking H1 receptor, and PD in a real-world setting.
+Additionally, we validated this model using various animal models of PD such as the 6-hydroxydopmaine (6-OHDA), alpha-synuclein preformed fibrils (PFF) injection, and Caenorhabditis elegans (C. elegans) models.
 Finally, whole transcriptome data and Ingenuity Pathway Analysis (IPA) were used to elucidate drug mechanism pathways.
-Results: We identified fexofenadine as the most promising candidate using National Health Insurance claims data in the real world.
+Results We identified fexofenadine as the most promising candidate using National Health Insurance claims data in the real world.
 In several animal models, including the 6-OHDA, PFF injection, and C. elegans models, fexofenadine ameliorated PD-related pathologies.
 RNA-seq analysis and the subsequent experiments suggested that fexofenadine is effective in PD via inhibition of peripheral immune cell infiltration into the brain.
-Conclusion: Fexofenadine shows promise for the treatment of PD, identified through clinical data and validated in diverse animal models.
-This combined clinical and preclinical approach offers valuable insights for developing novel PD therapeutics. © The Author(s) 2024.
+Conclusion Fexofenadine shows promise for the treatment of PD, identified through clinical data and validated in diverse animal models.
+This combined clinical and preclinical approach offers valuable insights for developing novel PD therapeutics.

 DOI